wso2-attic/ballerina-integrator/README.md

 ```

-Desktop application can call Desktop BFF to render user profile using few API calls.
-Following are set of CURL commands which can use to invoke Desktop BFF.
+The desktop application can call the desktop BFF to render the user profile using a few API calls.

+Following are curl commands that you can use to invoke the desktop BFF.

 ```bash
    $ curl -v -X GET http://localhost:9091/desktop-bff/appointments